DmitryVelichko/DmitryVelichko/README.md

 - 👀 A self-taught Frontend Web Dev (with a space industry background).
 Open for work or any projects.

-- 💞️ I’m working with HTML, CSS, JS, ReactJS (as well as SASS, TailwindCSS, Bootstrap) to make awesome websites & apps.
+- 💞️ I’m working with HTML, CSS, JS, ReactJS (as well as SASS, Tailwind CSS, Bootstrap 5) to make awesome websites & apps.

 - 🌱 I’m currently learning TypeScript, NextJS, Redux, Algorithms and Data Structures, and other technologies.